Requirements for New or Newly-Remodeled Food Service Facilities (FSFs)

 Can the Grease Program

-KUB also maintains a Can the Grease program aimed at educating residential customers how to properly dispose of fats, oils and grease to prevent FOG from building up in the sewer and their home plumbing, which may result in costly sewage backups.
+KUB also maintains a Can the Grease program aimed at educating residential customers on how to properly dispose of fats, oils and grease to prevent FOG from building up in the sewer and their home plumbing, which may result in costly sewage backups.